ssnyder90/Cybersecurity/Ansible/README/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
 The load balancer ensures that incoming traffic will be shared by both vulnerable web servers.
 Access controls will ensure that only authorized users --- namely, ourselves --- will be able to connect in the first place.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network, as well as watch system metrics, such as CPU usage; attempted SSH logins: ```sudo``` escalation failures; etc.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network.
+As well as watch system metrics, such as CPU usage, attempted SSH logins, ```sudo``` escalation failures, etc.

 The configuration details of each machine may be found below.